The Ultimate Resume Building Guide

 Second to your basic contact information is your schooling and expertise.
 Future employers want to know where you went to school, if you specialized in anything, and what expertise you have gained.
 After all, every beauty school is different.

-If you went to a school that has a focus in barbering or trendy hair color, make sure to list that.
+If you went to a school that has a focus in a certain area, like trendy hair colors, make sure to list that.
 Having an area dedicated to your expertise will help your knowledge stand out and give employers a quick list of what your strengths are.

 Your schooling information needs to be separate from your expertise, in a clearly labeled area above your work experience.
 Make sure that you list each school separately, in order of attendance.
 You will need to make sure that the school name, location, and attendance dates are easy to read.
 In addition, including a sentence that details your focus or degree will help the interviewer to gain a clearer picture of your abilities.